SQLiteFlow is an SQLite editor for Mac & iOS which is intuitive, stable and reliable to use.

 Version 6.0.0 | Mar 6, 2023 | Release Notes

 - Customize syntax highlighting.

 - SQL auto-completion.

 - Format query.

 Query Editor - Copy Query as Code and It’s Setting

 - View table data with a convenient data filter.

-- Edit blob as hex, show blob as image if possible.
+- Edit blob data as hex or show it as preview if possible.

 - View, edit or add table fields, indexes, foreign keys, checks.

 - Preview the query that for altering table.